alangrainger/obsidian-gtd/README.md

 ---
 # GTD in Obsidian

+If you want to jump straight in and see it in action, here's the [Master Task List](01%20Project%20Management/✅%20Tasks.md).

 ## Introduction

 For a long time I resisted doing my task management in Obsidian.
 I've always worked in the GTD task management style, and I found that there were two critical functions that I could not do in Obsidian: Sequencing of tasks in a project, and having a project appear in your next actions list *when it has no tasks* - e.g. when you need to add a next action to it.